edm00se/blog/_posts/2019-08-22-maintaining-hacks.md

 share: true
 ---

 Writing a hacky bit of software to "make something work" is rarely anything a developer wishes to do.
 They're ~~crimes~~ acts of necessity, born of the moment.
 True innovation exists within the **need** to achieve a task, but sometimes we merely do what we need to do to get the job done.
-This post exepmlifies one such effort on my part, along with my further efforts to keep the madness at bay.
+This post exemplifies one such effort on my part, along with my further efforts to keep the madness at bay.

 ### In Case You've Been Living Under A Rock